 NuFace

-I feel you would need quite a few of the Nuface Devices to get the same results as the ZIIP microcurrent treatments: the NuFace Fix, the NuFace Trinity, and the attachments.
+I feel you would need quite a few of the Nuface Devices to get the same results as the ZIIP Halo microcurrent treatments: the NuFace Fix, the NuFace Trinity, and the attachments.
+This is due to each device having different wave form settings per device.
 The cost and clutter on your counter may not be worth it unless you travel a lot or have multiple homes you want to keep them in.
 Additionally, the wave form device offerings are set at 70 μA (low), 200 μA (medium) and 335 μA (high), which I believe is the reason they recommend treatments 5 times per week for consistent results.
 They say you don’t need the highest setting, but, despite what they say, the wave form intensity does matter depending what you’re treating.

 ZIIP